In this article:

 Hello there, yarn lovers!
 Are there any expecting parents or future favorite aunties among us?
-Brilliant, let’s talk about The Sweetest Baby Loveys!
+Let’s crochet The Sweetest Baby Loveys!
+Those free patterns are almost too cute to be true!

-Crochet Loveys in Pastel and Neutral Colors with Free Patterns
+Crochet Loveys in Pastel and Neutral Colors Free Patterns

 Sleepy Baggy Lovey